Consular Legalization (in lieu of Apostille) by Foreign Embassies/Consulates in Canada

 Canada Legalization Services© has long-standing working relations with foreign embassies in Canada and USA.

 Please note that foreign Embassies/Consulates often require that the documents consisting of more than one page must be properly sealed and bound by Notary Public or Lawyer and/or certified translator.
 This requirement is to do with fraud prevention or usual practices among their domestic notaries.
 This frequently creates a confusion as in Canada the common practice is to attach the documents together with a stapled paper corner or grommet (metal or plastic eyelet or ring).
 As a minimum, foreign Embassies/Consulates can accept the grommets but in certain cases they prefer a special ribbon and seal.
 Also, laminated documents are not accepted for legalization.
-Please contact us for further clarification.

 For us to proceed with your consular legalization request, we will need the following: